-In the presence of only one run, the lateral shall be located maximum 2' (600 mm) from the up slope edge of the absorption area.
-In cases of multiple run, as shown in figure 5.3.2, the first lateral is located maximum 2' (600 mm) from the up slope edge of the absorption area, and the other laterals are evenly spaced down slope from the upper lateral and up slope of the midpoint of the absorption area width, while respecting the minimum distances between lines or edge of the absorption bed, as specified in table 3 and figure 3.6.1.
+In presence of only one run, the lateral shall be located maximum 2' (600 mm) from up slope edge of the absorption area.
+In cases of more than one run, as shown in figure 5.3.1.2, the first lateral is located maximum 2' (600 mm) from the up slope edge of the absorption area and the others are evenly spaced down slope from the upper lateral and up slope of the midpoint of the absorption area width, while respecting the minimum distances between lines or edge of the absorption bed as specified in table 3 and figure 3.6.1.